swarupmishal/mishal_swarup_spring2017/final/readme.md

 - Store the downloaded csv file inside data raw_data folder and then run the .ipynb files

 # How is the Data stored
+The Data is stored as CSV file.
+The downloaded file should be stored inside the folder raw_data which we can find under data folder.
+The  downloaded file is read using Python

 # Individual Analysis and its Inference